Can You Help Identify Any Of These ?

 Absolutely any info would be much apreciated, as I know very little about them.
 If you can help, then please Email me.
 Thanks.

 507. This mystery key has a most unique design!
 There is just one central pillar (instead of the regular two outer pillars) with a gap adjuster mechanism, and the main arm is literally designed around the pillar.
-The metal work is coated in matt black crackle finish paint that gives a nice matt "dried mud" effect, the base is ebonite.
-The large knob and skirt (suspiciously Marconi like) also appear to be ebonite.
+The metal work is coated in matt black crackle finish paint that gives a nice matt "dried mud" effect, the base is ebonite, the knob and skirt also ebonite.
 The spring tensioner is right at the back of the key.

 Mystery Key 138.

-There is a hole on the right side that doesn't seem to have a purpose, underneath can be seen two threaded holes perhaps for bolting the key to a base.
-Also - note the two sockets for the wiring, I have not seen that type on a morse key b4.
+There is a hole on the right side that has a 2mm hex socket inside for clamping the lower contact.
+Underneath can be seen two threaded holes for bolting the key to a base.
+Also - note the two sockets to take 5mm plugs, I have not seen that type on a morse key b4.

 _________________________________________________________________________________________